 What is vinyl flooring and how is it made?

-Vinyl flooring is a product composed of several layers of different materials sandwiched together to form a highly durable, practical and affordable floor covering.
-The two main types of vinyl flooring are Luxury Vinyl Tiles (LVT) and vinyl roll.
-Both LVT and vinyl roll are made from the same materials, however, they're constructed differently to produce different effects.
-For example the plank format is ideal to imitate natural wood.
+Vinyl flooring is a product composed of several layers of different materials joined together to form a highly durable, practical and affordable floor covering.
+The two main types of vinyl flooring are Luxury Vinyl Tiles (LVT) and vinyl rolls.
+Both LVT and vinyl rolls are made from the same materials, however, they're constructed differently to produce different effects.
+For example, the smaller plank format of LVT products is ideal to imitate natural wood versus a vinyl roll.

 What are the different types of vinyl?

-Vinyl flooring refers to both vinyl roll flooring, also known as vinyl sheet flooring, and to luxury vinyl tiles (LVT).
+Vinyl flooring refers to both vinyl rolls and luxury vinyl tiles (LVT).

 Vinyl Roll

-Vinyl roll is fibreglass-cushion-backed flooring that comes in large, continuous, flexible sheets, and is available in an almost limitless number of styles, from timeless and realistic to more playful designs.
+Vinyl roll is a fiberglass-cushion-backed flooring that comes in large, continuous, flexible sheets, and is available in an almost limitless number of styles, from timeless and realistic to more playful designs.
 Vinyl rolls are also one of the most affordable flooring solutions for homeowners.
-Also, Vinyl rolls are 100% phthalate-free and have low VOC and formaldehyde emissions, and UK allergy certified, which contribute to healthier indoor environments.
+Vinyl rolls are 100% phthalate-free and have low VOC and formaldehyde emissions, and are UK allergy certified, which contribute to healthier indoor environments.

-Tarkett vinyl flooring solutions for every style, for every budget
+Tarkett vinyl flooring solutions for every style and for every budget

 At Tarkett, we have developed a full range of LVT and vinyl roll flooring solutions for your home, to meet different needs, tastes and budgets.
-For instance, two of our LVT collections, the Starfloor Click 55 and Starfloor Click Ultimate 55, offer professional-grade resistance, a simple click installation system, and a wide range of colours and surface designs.
-And our vinyl sheet flooring offers a durable, practical and affordable option, which is particularly suited for your kitchen, bathroom or laundry.
+For instance, two of our LVT collections, iD Click Ultimate and Elegance Rigid offer professional-grade resistance, a simple click installation system, and a wide range of colours and surface designs.
+While our vinyl sheet flooring offers a durable, practical and affordable option, which is particularly suited for your kitchen, bathroom or laundry room.

 How durable is vinyl flooring?